shakir-chen/Scripts/help-doc/linux-problem.md

 ```

 ### 3. window move and resize
+RECOMMEND: i3wm
 ```
 wmctrl -d #show desktop
 wmctrl -l #list all the windows wmctrl -i -a <win-id>  #ignore other workspace; activate windows id wmctrl -r :ACTIVE: -e 0,2000,100,1000,400           #-r specifies a target windows, -e resizes and moves
 ```
--a activate the window
++ -a activate the window
--b add move or toggle up
++ -b add move or toggle up
--c close
++ -c close
--d list all desktops
++ -d list all desktops
--e resize and move a window that has been specified with a -r action
++ -e resize and move a window that has been specified with a -r action
--g change the geometry w,h
++ -g change the geometry w,h

 windows resolution information
 ```